- Brush your teeth twice a day – last thing at night before bed and one other time during the day.

 - Acidic foods/drinks should be limited, and be kept to mealtimes only.

 - Apply fluoride varnish to teeth twice a year by dentists or trained dental health professionals.

 - You will need a good oral hygiene before and during the orthodontics treatment.

-- High sugary and acidic foods and drinks and poor cleaning may leads to permanent damage to the teeth
+- High sugary and acidic foods and drinks and poor cleaning may lead to permanent damage to the teeth.

-- Regular visit to your dentist as required, your orthodontist will not carry out the routine check-up like your dentist would do
+- Regularly visit your dentist as required, your orthodontist will not carry out the routine check-up like your dentist would do.

 Bad Breath (Halitosis)